agoraspeakers/asi-portal/README.md

 4. Open PR.

-Before putting any effort into the project please discuss with other developers to avoid duplicate work or unecessary efforts.
+Before putting any effort into the project please discuss with other developers to avoid duplicate work or unnecessary efforts.